Where students can eat for free on results day - including Nando’s & TGI Fridays

-A Level Results Day is looming this week, but to ease the stress why not plan a post-results day celebration?
-With many food chains and restaurants offering free meals for A Level Results students, you can go out to celebrate without spending a penny.
+GCSE Results Day is looming this week, but to ease the stress why not plan a post-results day celebration?
+With many food chains and restaurants offering free meals for GCSE Results students, you can go out to celebrate without spending a penny.

-A Level students will receive their results on August 17, after two years of grafting.
+GCSE students will receive their results on August 24, after two years of grafting.
 Whether you’re planning to head off to university, start an apprenticeship or make your way into the world of work, food-chain favourites such as Nandos and Frankie and Benny’s are all school leavers celebrating this week.

 Advertisement